simonpenel/gtdrift_template/pipeline/scripts/analyses/verif_genewise/README.md

-## Run the domains analysis on protein data
+## Run the domains analysis on genewise results

 `uv run snakemake -s ../utils/process_genewise.smk  --jobs 1`

+> [!CAUTION]
+> "analyse_dir_name" describes the directory win which the  results are stored.
+It should be modified for each analyse!

+The  genewise analysis takes a lot of time.
+The results of this analysis are stored on the cirrent directory and not in the "analyse_dir_name" directory.
+Its prevent the genewise results to be accidentaly removed, and allows to run several analysis  on the same  genewise results.

-## Run the  analysis of the ZF domain on protein data
+## Run the  analysis of the ZF domain on protein data from genewise results

 `uv run snakemake -s ../utils/process_zincfinger_genewise.smk  --jobs 1`

-## Run the analysis of the ZF domain on the dna sequence  coding for the protein data
+## Run the analysis of the ZF domain on the dna sequence  coding for the protein data from genewise results

 `uv run snakemake -s ../utils/process_zincfinger_dna_genewise.smk  --jobs 1`